 You will learn practical application of robotics concepts like perception, localization, path planning and controls using the languages and frameworks that are in demand in the industry (Python, C++, ROS, Gazebo)

-Nothing is required except a computer and an internet connection.
-The minimum computational requirements are the following:
+No. Nothing is required to complete the program except for a model of computer capable of running our programs and an internet connection.
+The minimum computational prerequisite requirements for this Nanodegree Program are the following:

 Demand is strong for engineers across all aspects of robotics.
 Enter the search terms “Robotics Engineer” in Glassdoor, Indeed, or any other major job search engine and you’ll find thousands of openings all over the world in a diversity of industries.

 To stay informed of the latest program news, events, and to connect with others passionate about Robotics, join the Udacity Robotics Slack Community here.

 Given the specialized nature of this curriculum, it’s important that enrolled students have the required knowledge, skills, and experience in advance.
 This process allows us to assess each applicant's qualifications, and either accept them to the program, or make recommendations for courses that will help them meet the prerequisites so they can truly succeed in the program.

 You must have previous knowledge of math (calculus, linear algebra, statistics) and basic physics.
 You must also have intermediate-level programming experience in Python or similar language.
 Experience with ROS, C++ and machine learning experience are helpful but not required.

 Applications will open on May 3rd and be accepted through June 22nd.
 Selected applicants will be notified by June 29th with a link to the necessary enrollment details, and will have 5 days to enroll and submit their tuition payment.